 As you can probably tell, I really liked this album; the songs, the arrangements, and let’s discuss that cover photo!
 We shot it on one of the most beautiful days I can remember in LA, and the picture was taken at sunset, at what we call “magic hour”.
 I hope you play these songs at sunset, love them, and have many, many magic hours of your own...Here’s to Spring!

 “It is an honor to play a human being”…this is a quote I recently heard that made think about what a privilege it is to be part of the profession.
 I’ve acted since I was 14 years old, and every part brings its own challenges and thrills.
 Some parts are 100% successful, but many are elusive, no matter how hard one tries.
 The joy of solving the riddles never gets old, though.
 Here are some greats, near greats, also rans, and DOAs that I lived through…judge for yourselves.

-Spring is here, and we are busy cleaning up after a long season of letting things slide.
+Summer is here, and we are still busy cleaning up after a long season of letting things slide.
 Look again at all that stuff you have been squirreling away for years and be ruthless: make piles: keep, toss, and disown (What is this?
 Where did this come from?
 That’s not me!)
 Take heart, it happens to all of us.
 Here are some newly uncovered photos that I can’t toss without showing them to you first…

 I’m excited to announce the brand spankin’ new nyrp.org.
 Recently re-launched, the new and improved site designed by Four32C is easier to navigate, can be read en español, and is viewable on any (yes, ANY) of your devices including your cell phone, tablet, watch… whatever.
 My favorite part?
 The new stories we’re telling on the blog – there are a lot of people behind the scenes, in front of the scenes, adjacent to the scenes… and now you can get an inside view of who makes up the very fabric of NYRP, like staff, community members, volunteers and supporters.